MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-entities.md

 The Entities API provides you with basic information about the users and accounts using your organization’s cloud apps, allowing you to understand service use patterns.

-The following is a list of entity requests:
+The following lists the supported requests:

 - [List entities](api-entities-list.md)
 - [Fetch entity](api-entities-fetch.md)